thauska/peticov-ar/README.md

 # FestMA
-Projects in AR for Mathematics and Art Festival from Federal University of Pará
+AR Project for Maths and Art Festival from UFPA

 Made with AFrame & AR.js